aliceranzhou/aliceranzhou.github.io/about.md

 - reading (always open for recommendations!)
 - hiking, nature, travel
 - investing in quality family time (find my brother [here](https://www.matthewyangzhou.com)!)

+Note: the opinions expressed on this blog are my own and not necessarily those of my employer.